developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/input/voice/index.md

 ##How it Works

+Voice Input relies on DataWedge profiles for configuration.
+Ensure that the application to receive the voice captured data is associated to the profile.
+The Voice Input section in the profile provides the options that control the voice data capture.
+See _Main Features_ section below.

 When running, Voice Input is placed in the state "waiting for start phrase" (_see Figure 8_).
 Voice data capture begins after speaking the predefined "start phrase", which then changes the state to "waiting for data" (_see Figure 9_).
 Voice capture stops automatically after speaking the data or after speaking an optional "end phrase", if defined.
 The data source can be identified as voice input to process the voice data according to any application requirements.
 Barcode scanning and voice input can exist in the same DataWedge profile so both data capture methods may be used interchangeably.

 ##Main Features

+Voice Input features are accessible from the DataWege profile.

 ![img](Figures1-3.png)
 <br>